-Since December of 2000, I have been painting and drawing for the fun of it.
-I am a Coatimundi Member of the Arizona Watercolor Association, and a signature member of the Pennsylvania Watercolor Society and the Watercolor Society of Alabama.
-My work has appeared in numerous national exhibitions.
-One of my paintings was a First Place winner in American Artist magazine's 70th Anniversary Competition.
-Another painting received one the two top awards at the 2010 National Watercolor Society, All Members Exhibition.
+Recently one of my paintings was accepted for exhibition in China in the Shenzhen International Watercolor Biennial 2013-2014.
+My work has appeared in numerous national exhibitions throughout the U.S. One of my paintings was a First Place winner in American Artist magazine's 70th Anniversary Competition.
+Another painting received The Richard Haines Award at the 2010 National Watercolor Society, All Members Exhibition.
 Several paintings have been featured in editions of Splash, the hardcover review of American watercolor published every other year.
-Also one of my watercolors appeared in a book on figure painting, How Did You Paint That?, published by International Artist magazine.
+Also one of my watercolors appeared in a book on figure painting published by International Artist magazine.

 One of the true loves of my life is drawing and painting people.
 Most of my pictures involve people in an urban environment doing the sort of activities we all do each day.
 This year I completed the sixth of a series of paintings featuring NYC's mid town area.
 At present I am working another New York painting, Broadway & 47th.
 With each day I find more to learn about painting and drawing.
 It is a wonderful, never-ending learning process.